The Viral Fever: The Making Of... (2014)

-Permanent Roommates (2014–present)
+Permanent Roommates (since 2014)

 Permanent Roommates is an Indian web series created by TVF and Biswapati Sarkar.
 This series revolves around a young couple, Tanya and Mikesh, who after being in a long-distance relationship for 3 years, face the prospect of marriage.
 The first season was released on YouTube on 31 October 2014.
 The second season was released on TVFPlay, TVF's video streaming medium, on 14 February 2016.
 Permanent Roommates was lauded for its portrayal of live-in relationships in conservative urban Indian families.
 Actors Sumeet Vyas and Nidhi Singh have gone on from Permanent Roommates to be showcased in Bollywood films.

-Barely Speaking with Arnub (2014–present)
+Barely Speaking with Arnub (since 2014)

 A talk show starring Biswapati Sarkar as Arnub with a U, parodying Indian news anchor Arnab Goswami.
 Barely Speaking with Arnub was picked up after the success of an earlier video titled "Bollywood Aam Aadmi Party" featuring Jitendra Kumar, Nidhi Bisht, and novelist Mayank Shekhar.
 The parody talk show has been lauded for its portrayal of the loud and boisterous nature of Indian news where anchors prefer theatrics over nuance.
 Season one of the show opened with an interview with Shah Rukh Khan.
 Popular celebrities who have appeared on the show for an interview with Sarkar include Delhi Chief Minister Arvind Kejriwal, Ranveer Singh, Parineeti Chopra, Sunny Leone and Chetan Bhagat.
 In the first two seasons, Biswapati Sarkar, Amit Golani, Vipul Goyal, Shivankit Parihar, Jasmeet Singh Bhatia, and Abhishek Upmanyu have been writers on the show.

 Barely Speaking with Arnub returned for a shortened season two in 2016.
 The show has been on hold as writer Biswapati Sarkar focuses on writing web series including the sequel to TVF Pitchers.

-TVF Pitchers (2015—present)
+TVF Pitchers (since 2015)

 TVF Pitchers is an Indian web series created by TVF and developed by Arunabh Kumar single-handedly with assisting efforts from others.
 The first season consists of five episodes and premiered online on TVFPlay on 10 June 2015.
 A week later, on 17 June, it premiered on YouTube.
 The season finale premiered on TVFPlay on 30 August 2015.
 It follows four friends, Naveen, Jitu, Yogi and Mandal, who quit their jobs in order to develop their own start-up company.